AnuroopSrivastava/Verdictify/README.md

 ## 👨‍💻 About the Developer

 **Developed by:** *Anuroop Srivastava*
-Full-stack engineer specializing in UI/UX, AI-based systems, and premium digital experiences.
+Full-stack engineer specialising in UI/UX, AI-based systems, and premium digital experiences.

 ---